Registration and Enrolment

 You will have another opportunity to change your Plan at the end of Level-1 and again at the end of Level-2.

-If you are not sure about all the different terminology that is used in relation registration and enrolment read the glossary.
+If you are not sure about the different terminology that is used in relation registration and enrolment, please read the glossary.

-You will only be able to register when you receive an email notification from the University (no earlier than 20 August).
+You will only be able to register when you receive an email notification from the University, for new students this year that will be no earlier than 19 August 2019.

-This will provide you with your GUID (Glasgow University Identification number), password and a link to MyCampus.
+In this email you will be provided with your GUID (Glasgow University Identification number), password and a link to MyCampus.